awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cwlogs.md

 For information about updating an existing instance profile, see [Add permissions to a Systems Manager instance profile \(console\)](setup-instance-profile.md#instance-profile-add-permissions)\.

-If you are using a custom policy on your instances, update the policy on each instance to allow Systems Manager to send output and logs to CloudWatch Logs\.
+If you're using a custom policy on your instances, update the policy on each instance to allow Systems Manager to send output and logs to CloudWatch Logs\.
 Add the following policy objects to your custom policy\.
 For more information about updating an IAM policy, see [Editing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html) in the *IAM User Guide*\.

 ```
 {